Focus on Physicians:

 Getting Started with Process Goals

-1. Get a Notebook: An analogue, hand-written journal tends to work best.
-That way it doesn’t get lost in the ether of your computer and your on-line life.
+An analog, hand-written journal tends to work best.
+It’s less likely to get lost in the noise of your digital life and instead becomes a physical place where your thinking can land.

-3. Break It Down: Identify the smallest and most specific actions that will get you closer to your goal.
-These should be easily defined and actionable steps that you can incorporate into your daily or weekly routine.
+Identify the smallest and most specific actions that will move you closer to your goal.
+These should be concrete steps you can realistically incorporate into your daily or weekly routine.

 If this all seems a little theoretical, here’s an example of how this process might look.